aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-rows-and-columns/adding-cell-controls-in-columns/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-AddingCellControlsInColumns-AddingCheckbox.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-AddingCellControlsInColumns-AddingCheckbox.cs" >}}

 Above code snippet adds checkboxes to all cells of the specified column.
 For more information about the event handling of checkboxes, please refer to the [Event Handling of a CheckBox Control.](http://www.aspose.com/docs/display/cellsnet/Adding+Cell+Controls+in+Worksheets#AddingCellControlsinWorksheets-EventHandlingofCheckBox)